-In 2020, we entered into a cost reimbursable subaward arrangement with the University of Pittsburgh in connection with an NIH contract entitled "Depleting Exosomes to Improve Responses to Immune Therapy in HNNCC."
-Our share of the award is \$256,750.
-We recorded \$64,467 and \$34,233 of revenue related to this subaward in the fiscal years ended March 31, 2022 and March 31.
-2021, respectively.
+In December 2020, we entered into a cost reimbursable subaward arrangement with the University of Pittsburgh in connection with an NIH contract entitled "Depleting Exosomes to Improve Responses to Immune Therapy in HNNCC."
+Our share of the award was \$256,750.
+We did not record revenue related to this subaward in the fiscal year ended March 31, 2023.
+We recorded \$64,467 of revenue related to this subaward in the fiscal year ended March 31, 2022.